-In the letter, Carl Kennebrew, president of the IUE-CWA union behind General Electric worker protests demanding ventilator production, asked that the Defense Production Act be used to force GE into shifting ventilator production to underutilized facilities.
-GE’s Healthcare Division has partnered with Ford to make 50,000 ventilators by July 4th, but for weeks workers have been saying this is not enough.
+In the letter, Carl Kennebrew, president of the IUE-CWA union behind General Electric worker protests demanding ventilator production, asked that the Defense Production Act be used to force GE into expanding ventilator production at underutilized facilities.
+GE’s Healthcare Division has partnered with Ford to make 50,000 ventilators in coming months, but for weeks workers have been saying this is not enough.

 “At this rate, GE’s current capacity will be approximately 15,000 ventilators a month by mid-July.
 While this is a welcomed first step in combating the Covid-19 pandemic, these actions alone are not enough,” the letter reads.
 “We urge you to instruct GE to further increase its production of ventilators by setting-up production in underutilized facilities within its aviation, electrical systems, power grid, and lighting divisions.”